You can get paid MORE for your Medicare Advantage (MA) claims by accurately reporting patient risk– if you know how…

 - And so much more…

 IMPORTANT: Auditors are watching how you interpret HCC data from your patient charts.
 Remember, risk-adjustment coding (and reimbursement) is based on how sick your patients are, and their situation (job, marital status, where they live, etc.), not the number of visits or procedures performed.
-Accordingly, this upcoming online training is your best way to increase your MA and ACA claim reimbursement while staying on the right side of an audit.
+Accordingly, this online training is your best way to increase your MA and ACA claim reimbursement while staying on the right side of an audit.

 Stop losing money on your Medicare Advantage claims.
 Register for this can’t-miss online training today to help you avoid missing even one risk adjustment coding opportunity (and the added reimbursement it generates).
 Hurry!
 Don’t wait.
 Sign up today.